-In a personal narrative, the hero (you) works to overcome an antagonist (problem).
+In a business narrative, the hero (your company, product, or brand) works to overcome an antagonist (problem to challenge consumers have).
 While doing so, you define your mission and ways of measuring your progress.
-Your story hits a high point with a moment where you realize you have the answer.
+Your story hits a high point when you realize you have the answer.
 During transformation, you resolve the problem.
-Lastly, your passion connects you to your audience and molds your future.
+Last, your passion connects you to your audience and molds your future.

 Structure Your Backstory

-Whether you’re telling a rags-to-riches story or highlighting your journey through tragedy, captivating narratives have a distinct beginning, turning point, and ending.
+Whether you’re telling a small-business-makes-it-big story or highlighting your company’s journey through difficulties, captivating narratives have a distinct beginning, turning point, and ending.
 Structure the narrative of your backstory in a way that builds suspense and holds your audience’s attention.
 While there isn’t necessarily a wrong way to write your story, every tale requires four essential elements.

 Share and Promote Your Backstory

-There’s a good chance you’ll come up with multiple stories to tell.
+There’s a good chance you’ll come up with multiple stories to tell (watch for our upcoming post – 14 stories every brand must be able to tell).
 You’ll want to repeat the above process for each of your target audiences and tweak your backstory accordingly.
 This doesn’t mean changing your history.
-Instead, it’s about shifting your focus on what’s relevant to your intended audience.
+Instead, it’s about shifting your focus to what’s relevant to your intended audience.
 Your strategy for storytelling should encompass numerous platforms and formats.
 Consider these ideas when sharing your narrative: